If you’re just getting into yoga, you may be wondering how to choose a yoga mat.

 - Price & Design

-Yoga mats vary in price, but even the most expensive ones are relatively inexpensive.
+Yoga mats vary in price, but even the most expensive ones are relatively cheap to buy.
 If your budget is very tight, a plain 1/8″ thick PVC yoga mat may be your best choice.
 However, the difference between one of these and a textured, patterned mat is often minimal.

 Sometimes costing slightly more but usually still very affordable are eco-friendly mats, and those with an antimicrobial finish which resists mold, mildew, and nasty odors.